solana-labs/solana-program-library/token/js/README.md

 ## Releasing

-- Create your account on npmjs.com
+- Create your account on npmjs.com (with 2FA enabled!)
-- Ask teammate about granting the publish right
+- Ask @mvines about granting the publish right
 - bump the version
 - npm publish